MXHJohn314/User-Recognition-CS3120-Project-/README.md

 ## Want to become a volunteer?

-We would really appreciate it!
-[See the official documentation here](https://github.com/GalacticWafer/CS_3120_Project/blob/main/getting_started/GETTING_STARTED.md)
+- This program only records keystroks from the typing test.

-- We can only collect data from keystrokes sent to the typing test.
-No other windows are allowed to log keystrokes
+- No other windows are allowed to log keystrokes
 - No data sets will be available on this repo
 - The program can be conveniently turned off at any time by closing the typing test

-This repository merely acts as a storage for code that can be used to demonstrate how to identify users based on the way that they type.
+We would really appreciate your support.
+[See the official documentation here](https://github.com/GalacticWafer/CS_3120_Project/blob/main/getting_started/GETTING_STARTED.md)

 ## Required Python Modules